-This scramble is great any time of day, but in my house growing up, we always had it for dinner, with thick slices of San Francisco sourdough bread alongside.
+This scramble is great any time of day.
+But in my house growing up, we always had it for dinner, with thick slices of San Francisco sourdough bread served alongside.

 The recipe I make now is a fresh and modern take on my dad's version.
 I use fresh baby spinach, sliced crimini mushrooms, and lots of fresh diced garlic.
 I buy the bags of triple-washed baby spinach, which are almost as convenient as frozen spinach.

 The whole thing cooks in one skillet, with the vegetables, meat, and eggs cooked one after the next.
 So easy and fast!

 First, cook the mushrooms, onions, and garlic.
 Next, throw in some spinach and let it wilt.
 Then, you cook the ground beef, and finally, scramble the eggs.
 Stir it all together and dinner is served.